titod78/videoplayer/readme.md

 *   The video has subtitles
 *   English and Arabic languages are supported

-For this project, i used a modular architecture based on components made with Vanilla JS.
+For this project, i used a modular architecture based on components made with Vanilla JS ES5.
 The reason is that i needn’t data persistence. if is necessary, the components return a public interface for can used it from another components.
 The request to REST service are cached in broeser session storage.